This post was contributed by guest blogger Alexandria Durrell.

-And eloquently, in a longer discussion, the very brilliant Alison Burke of Impressions PR, a firm that was started after Ali herself became a mother, and represents some of the most pivotal mom entrepreneurs in Canada summed her feelings for me thusly:
+And eloquently, in a longer discussion, the very brilliant Alison Burke, who started a PR firm after becoming a mother and represents some of the most pivotal mom entrepreneurs in Canada, summed her feelings for me thusly:

 “I think the challenge with the term mompreneur is that it has a variety of definitions and meanings.
 Some women may use the term because they started their business while on mat leave or immediately afterwards.
 It was having a baby and the changes that baby brought to their lives that pushed them into the entrepreneurial world.
 Others may use the term because they work within a sector that targets other moms or produces products for moms and their families.”